Sports physicals

 Find a doctor

-If your child plays sports, you’ve likely heard of the sports physical.
-This appointment is an important opportunity to check whether your child has any health risks or conditions that make it unsafe to play sports.
+If your child plays sports, they’ve likely needed to get a sports physical.
+Sports physicals are an important opportunity to check whether your child has any health risks or conditions that may make it unsafe for them to play sports.

 Advocate Health Care offers sports physicals at multiple convenient locations throughout the Chicago metro area.
 We offer skilled, compassionate care to help your whole family stay in their best health.